 From time to time during the school year, we also host staff training sessions and may have half day training sessions or close the school in the late afternoon.
-Staff meetings are necessary to establish the day-to-day operations of the program and must be held when all teachers are available to participate.
-PreCOVID, the specific dates were listed in both the summer and fall enrollment packets and listed on the activity calendars that were available on the parent portal.
-Reminders are posted throughout the school and in the weekly email blast the week before the meetings are to be held.
-Staff meetings are held in the early mornings throughout the school year and are over by 7:45 AM on these days.
-The school will open its doors at 7:50 AM on these days.
-Given the changes COVID19 has presented us, we are currently holding staff meetings virtually.
-It is currently unknown whether we will continue with this model after COVID19 restrictions have been lifted.
-However, if we return to the prior model, we will announce it for the session following.
+Staff meetings are necessary to establish the day-to-day operations of the program and must be held when all teachers are available to participate. in the weekly email blast the week before the meetings are to be held.
+Staff meetings are held in the early mornings throughout the school year and are over by 8:00 AM on these days.